JackSzwergold/Writing/memories/Atari 400 Bullshit 3.md

 By Jack Szwergold

-The next week my dad wanted to head to “The City” and asked me where I wanted to go.
-“The Computer Center!”
-I said.
-“But we were just there last week?
-Why again?” he responded.
-“Because I want to,” I replied.
-So we made some compromise to check out the deals at Gimbel’s and Macy’s in Herald Square and then go to “The Computer Center” when we had time.

-So the weekend came, and we headed to Herald Square and my father then said we were going to “The Computer Center” first.
-“Why?”
-I asked.
-“Because Ben wants to see the place,” he said.

-I didn’t know what to make of it, but if Ben was showing up, he was showing up and that’s that.

-So we headed to “The Computer Center” again and I stared at the packing on “Baja Buggies” again.
-But this time my brother Ben leaned in and asked me about it.

-After explaining what the game was to him he simply said loudly and audibly, “That’s stupid!
-You can program a better game!”

-I was stunned and frozen.
-Ben had still not gotten me the magical BASIC cartridge he promised, but yet somehow was judging the games I liked and somehow thought I could somehow magically program games.

-Our father showed up and started to talk to Ben in Hebrew, Polish or Yiddish… I don’t remember… I just know it was not English… But he managed to calm him down a bit.

-I was feeling a tad better but raw.
-Here I am 14 years old walking around with my older brother—who is 34 years old—and justifying my desire and curiosity towards games and things I saw in the shop to him.

-I wouldn’t say it was a big scene; maybe only a handful of people noticed the minor domestic dust up.
-But as a kid who simply wanted to share what he enjoyed with a family member who—I believed at the time—respected me, it was awkward.

-We walked around some more, I took some mental notes on game names and companies, and we all went home.

-***

 A few weeks later Ben showed up with the magical BASIC cartridge.
 The packaging had been crushed and was opened sine my brother and his wife wanted to try it out on the loaned Atari 800 they had in their home.

 Ben showed me some basic BASIC programming and I learned such thrilling things such as how to do a GOTO loop.
 Ben also showed me some sine/cosine function I barely understood past it drawing a few curvy lines on the screen.